jsandham/PhysicsEngine/README.md

 ![PhysicsEngine](/resources/snapshots/editor_snapshot.PNG?raw=true "PhysicsEngine")

 ## What can you do with the engine?
 Not much right now.
-Currently I am still implementing core features like loading assets, creating materials, and testing rendering.
+Currently I am still implementing core features like loading assets, creating materials, and rendering.
 As I make progress ill keep updating this readme.
 Right now I am working on a terrain generation system but I also need to implement physics still as well as fine tune my material system to increase its flexibility.

 ![PhysicsEngine](/resources/snapshots/editor_snapshot2.PNG?raw=true "PhysicsEngine")